php-fig/fig-standards/proposed/PSR-2-advanced.md

 ```

 Lists of `implements` MAY be split across multiple lines, where each
 subsequent line is indented once.
-When doing so, there MUST be only one
+When doing so, the first item in the list
-interface per line.
+MUST be on the next line, and there MUST be only one interface per line.

 ```php
 <?php